fainmariya/nodejs2025Q2-service/README.md

 # Home Library Service

 A REST service for managing a home music library.
-It allows working with Users, Artists, Albums, Tracks, and Favorites.
+It supports Users, Artists, Albums, Tracks, and Favorites.

 ## 🔧 Tech Stack